markpackham/Java_Game_WithYouWithMe/README.md

-# Java_Game_WithYouWithMe - Kingdom & Farmland creator
+# Java Game for WithYouWithMe - Kingdom & Farmland creator

 ## Game Purpose

-The goal of this game is to create a kingdom and farmland.
-You then populate them with various buildings, knight, farmers & blacksmiths.
+The goal of this game is to create a kingdom and farmland which are two types of territory.

+You then populate them with various villagers which are knights, farmers & blacksmiths.

+You have to put your villagers in relevant buildings so farmers go in silos, stables and barns, blacksmiths in forges and blacksmith schools while knights get placed in forts.

+At the end a report is generated of what you have created in your kingdom and farmland.

 The main purpose is to demo in the code object-oriented programming in Java and use common Java types, methods & control flow statements.

 #### Javadoc

-To find the Javadoc as well as documents related to the project creation please go to the folder - "Notes & Ideas".
+To find the JavaDoc as well as documents related to the project creation please go to the folder - "Notes & Ideas".

 ## Requirements